tjaffri/ml-dev-mac-setup/README.md

 bash <(curl -s https://raw.githubusercontent.com/tjaffri/ml-dev-mac-setup/master/setup.sh)
 ```

+> Note: Set up is not completely unattended and will break occasionally to ask for credentials etc.

 See comments in ``setup.sh`` for more information on what it is doing.
-Set up is not completely unattended and will break occasionally to ask for credentials etc.

 # Test
 Benchmark per guidance here: https://stackoverflow.com/questions/35703201/speed-benchmark-for-testing-tensorflow-install